TIMMYG Studios

 local player = exports['qb-core']:GetPlayer(serverId)

-if player and player.PlayerData.metadata.callsign then
+if player and player.PlayerData then

 return player.PlayerData.metadata.callsign